Generative Design > Generative Design > Generative Design Workflow > Recommendations to Avoid Reconstruction Failure

 In this image, the draft reconstruction result is more accurate and the shape of the preserved geometry is retained.

-Specify the size of the mesh element such that it is smaller than the thickness of small features in the model, such as sharp edges or thin layers.
+Specify the element size such that it is smaller than the thickness of the smallest feature in the model.

 *

-Smaller value of the size of mesh element increases the optimization time.
+Smaller value of the element size increases the optimization time.

 Consider the following image:

-In this image, the size of the mesh element (2.720 mm) is bigger than the minimum thickness of the cylinder (1.500 mm).
+In this image, the element size (2.720 mm) is bigger than the minimum thickness of the cylinder (1.500 mm).
 This leads to reconstruction failure.

-Make the size of the mesh element less than 0.85 mm to avoid reconstruction failure.
+Make the element size lesser than 0.43 mm to avoid reconstruction failure.

 Start with the basic Resolution level for reconstruction.
 After successful reconstruction, select , , or for finer reconstruction results.
 If the finer results fail, use the basic level.
 It is still usable.
 For details, see Generate Design.